lacchain/besu-id/README.md

 A DID is "a new type of identifier" that enables verifiable and decentralized digital identity.
 A DID identify any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides it identifies.
 A DID is a URI that associates a DID subject with a DID document allowing trustable interactions associated with that subject, as it contains information about the authentication methods to prove ownership of that DID, endpoints, and other attributes.

+The manual for the deployment of the component developed for this layer can be downloaded here [DID Manual](./Manual%20Identidad%20-%20DID%20English.pdf)

 ### 1.1 Universal Resolver

 Each DID is associated with a document in JSON format that contains all the public keys, verification methods and services.